Beginner surfer riding a wave

 Paddleboarding on an inland body of water such as a lake or river is awesome practice for surfers out of their element.
 Every stroke you take on a paddleboard builds core strength, not to mention the fact it’s a great activity for keeping your balance game tip-top.
 Paddleboarding can also be done with friends or by yourself and these days you can find them for sale at reasonable prices if you don’t already own one.

-7. Lay off the beers
+7. Lay off the Beers

 Toña, one of the most popular Nicaraguan beer